atroyanovsky/jax-transformer/README.md

 # JAX Transformer

 An object-oriented implementation of a Transformer model using JAX.
 This project is for self-educational purposes.
+Currently the transformer is an encoder-only and the training loop is a copy task.

 ## Project Structure